 “Rediscovering You” —Finding your sexy after MOTHERHOOD

-Dom: I’m sure you have had to make sacrifices to your glam routine when you became a mother.
-What is some advice that you have for Mamas who want to look amazing but, are struggling to carve out our me-time?
+DS: I’m sure you have had to make sacrifices to your glam routine when you became a mother.
+What advice do you have for Mamas who want to look amazing but, are struggling to carve our me-time?

-Nicole: When you become a mom you lose time because baby becomes a priority and takes up most of your (time) and attention.
+NG: When you become a mom, you lose time because baby becomes a priority and takes up most of your (time) and attention.
 Essentially you have to train yourself to wake up earlier, to stay awake when your child naps during the day or to stay up later at night just to have time for self- care and/or glam.
-For me, I started wearing less makeup on a regular basis and began to cater to my skin so I would feel more confident wearing less or nothing at all.
+For me, I started wearing less makeup on a regular basis and began to cater to my skin so I’d feel more confident wearing less or nothing at all.

-• Using one product on several areas, i.e., using blush on the cheeks and for eyeshadow, using a highlight shade to highlight your inner corners, cheekbones, “Cupid bow” and brow bones.
-Bronzer can be applied for its normal use as well as eyeshadow.
+• Using one product on several areas I.e- using blush on the cheeks and for eyeshadow, using a highlight shade to highlight your inner corners, cheekbones, “cupid’s bow” and brow bones.
+Bronzer can be used for its normal use as well as eyeshadow.
 And the same thing for lipstick, you can use red lipstick as a color corrector for dark circles before applying foundation and still wear it as a lipstick.

 • A 10 min hydrating face mask is like giving your skin a tall glass of water!

-Nicole: Here are some product combinations for a mommy with no time, a women on the go or a pretty glam for a simple morning makeup routine.
+NG: Here are some product combinations for a mommy with no time, women on the go or a pretty glam for the gym.

 • Mascara + highlight + lip gloss

-Nicole: Now, I don’t want you to get confused with my message because beauty is in the eye of the beholder and makeup doesn’t “make you” but, looking beautiful starts with feeling beautiful.
-Applying makeup and enjoying beauty products will only enhance what you already have.
+NG: Now, I don’t want you to get confused with my message because beauty is in the eye of the beholder and makeup doesn’t make you but, looking beautiful starts with feeling beautiful.
+Applying makeup and enjoying beauty products will only enhance what you already have!

-Nicole: Since I’m a makeup artist, when I have a special occasion coming up, I plan in advance what Sophia will be doing during the time I need to glam.
+NG: Since I’m a makeup artist, I can do my own makeup.
+When I have a special occasion coming up, I plan in advance what Sophia and Skylar will be doing during the time I need to glam.
 I give myself two hours for hair and makeup.
-And I’ve learned a tough lesson -my daughter loves makeup just as much as I do so she will play in my products and my setting powder will be thrown down the hallway somewhere if I’m not paying attention.
+And I’ve learned a tough lesson!
+My daughter loves makeup just as much as I do so she will play in my products and my setting powder will be thrown down the hallway somewhere if I’m not paying attention.
 So, I’ve learned to glam when she naps.
 Even if the event I’m attending is not until hours later.
 I’ve learned to be ok with touch-ups.
 If you own quality products then your makeup will have longevity anyway.
 So a touch-up could as simple as setting powder and lipgloss.
-Easy Peasy!